 - Acts and words of hate, anger, control, and fear all have a history.
 Try to understand that there may be a history coloring an individual’s world view and hence their reactions.
 All of that being said – never accept, condone, excuse, ignore or perpetuate abuse, control, bigotry or disrespect!
 Being compassionate, respectful, and understanding does not mean that you or anyone else should be victimized.
 Always remove yourself and others from such situations.
 If you or someone else needs it, please get help.

 Each person is entitled to their own power.
 Power comes from within and without.
 We are each responsible for how we use power.

 - Never give your power away.
 It is yours.
 It is divine.
 Honor it.

 - Never let anyone try to take your power; emotionally, physically, mentally, monetarily or spiritually.
 If you find someone who does – RUN!
 This being is not looking out for your best interests, no matter how charismatic, sweet or alluring they might be.
 No matter what they promise you in return.
 There are a vast number of compassionate beings out there who will provide the same things to you without the price of your power.

 There are of course exceptions.
-Some practitioners use fear and guilt to get clients to come back again and again simply for the money (not when it is in the best interest of the client.)
+Some practitioners use fear and guilt to get clients to come back again and again, simply for the money (not when it is in the best interest of the client).
 If you feel as though you are being manipulated, you probably are.
+Trust yourself and your thoughts and feelings.
 There is nothing wrong with going to another practitioner.
 Most practitioners will be very straight forward about how many sessions it might take to help you with the issue at hand.